 BIGTREETECH CB1

-BIGTREETECH CB1 — Allwinner H616 development board
+BIGTREETECH CB1 — Allwinner H616 3D printer

 The BTT CB1 is the cheapest Klipper host board available, pairing an Allwinner H616 quad-core Cortex-A53 at 1.5GHz with 1GB RAM in the Raspberry Pi CM4 form factor.
 At $35, it plugs directly into the BTT Manta M8P's SBC socket to run MainsailOS, eliminating the need for a separate Raspberry Pi.